 Pain and redness in the eyes.

 Double vision due to weakening of eye muscles.

 Difficulty in moving eyes.

 Protruding eyes are mostly an outcome of some other disease like:

-Graves’ disease or other thyroid complications. (upto half of people with this disease may suffer from bulging eyes).
+Graves’ disease or other thyroid complications. (up to half of the people with this disease may suffer from bulging eyes).

-Other causes like tumor, blood clot, or an eye injury.
+Other causes like a tumor, blood clot, or an eye injury.